maximedrn/opensea-automatic-bulk-upload-and-sale/extension-tools/generic-file/README.md

       ```
    * Choose your generic file, select the type of the new file (`Upload`, `Sale` or `Upload & Sale`) and choose a metadata file or the lenght of the file.
    * The file will be saved in the `data/` folder.

+## How to complete the generic file?

+In the details part of the generic file, you have to complete with the value you want to put in your metadata file.

+* What does the value "`incrementation`" mean?
+  You may have different file names, URLs or descriptions for each of your NFTs, so these details will be different for each NFT.
+  * `number`: it will use a numeric value for incrementing (1, 2, 3, 4, etc).
+  * ``letter``: it will use the alphabet for incrementing (`A` to `Z`, then `AA` to `AZ`, etc).

+* What does the "format" value mean?
+  This is the way `"increment": "number",` will work.
+  * `0` : default value, numbers will be incremented in a basic way.
+  * `-1`: it will add a specific number of digits depending on the number of NFTs (10000 NFTs ➜ `00001`, `00002`, etc).
+  * Any strictly positive number: number of digits (3 digits ➜ `001`, ... `100`, etc).

+* Parameter part:
+  * `overwrite`: it will overwrite the entire contents of a metadata file.
+  * `overwrite_blank`: it will overwrite the details of a metadata file only if they are as default value.
+  * `append`: it will append the value of any list of dictionary details (properties, levels, stats).